jymchng/fastapi-shield/docs/examples/using_with_pydantic.md

     if user.username.lower() in reserved_usernames:
         return None

-    # Check for company email domain
+    # Check for company email domain requirement
-    if user.email.endswith("@example.com"):
+    if not user.email.endswith("@company.com"):
-        # Allow company emails to proceed
-        return user
+        return None

-    # Allow all valid users to proceed
+    # Return the validated user
     return user

 # Endpoint with Pydantic and Shield validation